WebAssembly/component-model/design/mvp/CanonicalABI.md

-For imports (which in Core WebAssembly are [two-level]), the first-level name is set to be a zero-length string so that the entire rest of the first-level string space is available for [shared-everything linking].
+For imports (which in Core WebAssembly are [two-level]), the first-level name is set to be a zero-length string so that the entire rest of the first-level string space is available for [shared-everything dynamic linking].

 For imports and exports, the Canonical ABI assumes that `_` is not a valid character in a component-level import/export (as is currently the case in `wit`